elnaramedia/Calculating-proportion-of-qualitatively-generated-themes/README.md

 2) Divide it by the sum of the other four theme proportions for that time point.
 3) Multiply the result by 100.

 Repeat this for all five themes across each document (daily, weekly, monthly, etc.).
+Check the "Proportion of themes" Excel doc for an example.

 Below is an **example visualisation** of my results based on a 10-week longitudinal dataset.
 The chart was created in Excel using the calculated theme proportions.